Talk to sales Contact Login English

 • Website Development: A professional website is often the first point of contact between your restaurant and potential customers.
 Costs for website development can range from $1,000 to $5,000 or more, depending on complexity and features.

-• Advertisement: Allocate a portion of your budget for advertising campaigns, both online and offline.
+• Advertisement: Allocate a portion of your budget for restaurant advertising campaigns, both online and offline.
 Costs for advertising can fluctuate widely, from a few hundred dollars for local print ads to thousands for digital marketing campaigns.

-• Social Media Presence: Establishing and maintaining an active presence on social media platforms is crucial for engaging with your audience.
+• Social Media Presence: Establishing and maintaining an active presence on social media platforms is crucial for engaging with your restaurant target audience.
 While setting up profiles is free, consider allocating funds for sponsored posts and social media management tools.

 • Branding and Design: Invest in branding elements like logos, menus, and promotional materials.
 Costs for branding and design services may range from $1,000 to $5,000 or more.